 Eventually I started buying nootropic supplements in bulk powder form and began making my own capsules.
 Still a costly way to boost my brain power but entirely worth the effort and expense.
 Both in my career and relationships with those I love.

 Discovering Mind Lab Pro

-I’ve been using Mind Lab Pro every day for the last 24 months.
+I’ve been using Mind Lab Pro every day since then.
 And haven’t found another premade nootropic stack that comes anywhere close to what this stack can do.